fujixerox/connect-proxy/README.md

 connect-proxy
 ============

-This proxy server provids to relay http packet, when only 'CONNECT' method.
+This proxy server provides to relay http packet, when only 'CONNECT' method.